 Full Time Faculty: Ruthann Godollei, Joanna Inglot (Chair), Stanton Sears, Kari Shepherdson-Scott, Megan Vossler, Christine Willcox

-Part Time Faculty: Gary Erickson, Gudrun Lock, Justin Newhall, Nassim Rossi, Vanessa Rousseau
+Part Time Faculty: Eric Carroll, Gary Erickson, Vanessa Rousseau

 The art and art history department combines within a single department the creative aspects of art making (studio art program) and the study of art as a historical and theoretical discipline (art history program).
 The department offers special opportunities for students to increase understanding of the meaning and purpose of visual arts, their historical development, and their role in society.
 Students develop knowledge and creativity by studying painting, drawing, printmaking, digital imagining, sculpture, ceramics, photography, and by learning art history across different historical epochs and cultural areas.
 By combining theory and practice and cross-listing with other departments, the art and art history department provides students with interdisciplinary offerings that broaden the liberal arts background.